2021 PaCCS Research Snapshots Competition for Early Career Researchers

 You will be expected to give your 3-minute lightning talk (with others) 3-4 times at a virtual booth during the semi-formal, interactive Snapshots session on the afternoons of 16 and 17 September.
 Conference participants will move around a virtual presentation hall, listening to talks and engaging in a Q&A. Presenters will be expected to provide their supplementary materials in advance, for display on the PaCCS website.

 Following the September 2021 conference, two awards of £250 will be made, for the best presentations on ‘understanding’ and ‘undermining’ SOC, respectively.
 These prizes will be awarded by a panel of judges comprised of academics, policy-makers and practitioners.

-To apply please email your draft proposal to firstname.lastname@example.org by midnight on 18 June 2021.
+To apply please email your draft proposal to firstname.lastname@example.org.
 This should include the text of a 3-minute lightning talk; you should identify yourself, your university (or other HEI) and your research status.
 Specify your chosen workstream and indicate whether your contribution is to “understanding” or “undermining” SOC in the subject heading to your email.